Haybla/LDPC-CC_Pipeline_Decoder/README.md

 >make clean

 #Besides
-Macro definitions are written in the file totalDefine.h.
+Macro definitions are written in the file named "totalDefine.h".
 You can enable/disable some of them to change the mode of the decoder.
 Descriptions are as follows.

 CODE1: represents the LDPC-CC formed by (4096, 10240) LDPC codes in CCSDS standard.